Epsom, New Zealand: Mayors

+National government

 Epsom is also the name of an electorate that includes Epsom, Remuera, Parnell, Broadway Park, and part of Balmoral.
 Former Auckland Mayor Christine Fletcher, was elected as Member of Parliament for Epsom in 1996.
 This electorate As of 2005 is the wealthiest in the country, with an average income well above the national average.

-The Epsom electorate has historically been a centre-right seat and, up until 2005, was considered a 'safe' seat for the National party.
+The Epsom electorate has historically been a centre-right seat and, up until 2005, was considered a 'safe' seat for the National Party.
 In 2005 the electorate elected the ACT candidate Rodney Hide, and the party has held the seat since then, in part to National softly endorsing the ACT candidates in the electorate in order for National to gain a list seat from the electorate.

 The seat is currently held by David Seymour of the ACT Party.
 The suburb of Epsom comprises roughly 20% of the population of the Epsom electorate.
-At the Auckland Council, Epsom is represented by councillors for the Albert-Eden Local Board and Albert-Eden-Puketāpapa Ward.